 Bindu is only 107 km from Siliguri.
-The last hamlet of West Bengal, Bindu is a valley encircled with hills of Bhutan and India on the banks of river Jaldhaka.
+The last hamlet of West Bengal, Bindu is a valley encircled by hills of Bhutan and India on the banks of river Jaldhaka.
 It is a feast for the eyes and a stimulating experience for the mind.

 Bindu is a conglomeration of different aborigines.
-The peace loving people of Bindu are engaged either in Elaichi (Cardamom) or Suntala (Orange) cultivation.
+The peace-loving people of Bindu are engaged either in Elaichi (Cardamom) or Suntala (Orange) cultivation.
 Terrace cultivation is quite common here.

 Sightseeing at Bindu

-River.
-Rare view of the Bhutan Himalayas and snow peak mountains
+Bindu Dam - Built on the Jaldhaka River.
+A rare view of the Bhutan Himalayas and snow peak mountains in the winter.

 Cardamom Curing Centre - 14 km from Bindu.
 India's best Cardamom is dyed and processed here before shipment.

-Gairibas Diascorrea Plantation - On the way to Bindu this place can be visited where a large area is under cultivation of medicinal plants especially Diascorrea.
+Gairibas Diascorrea Plantation - On the way to Bindu this place can be visited where a large area is under cultivation of medicinal plants, especially Diascorrea.